VibeForge/awesome-vibe-webapps/CONTRIBUTING.md

 Clone your fork to your local machine (or use GitHub's web editor if you prefer not to use the command line).
 Then create a new branch for your contribution.
 For example, you might name it `add-my-webapp` or `add-<webapp-name>`.
 Creating a separate branch makes it easier to manage your changes and submit a focused pull request.

 **3. Add Your Webapp Entry**
 Open the repository’s main listing file (usually `README.md` or a dedicated list file) and add your webapp details following the **Formatting Guidelines** below.
-Make sure the webapp you are adding aligns with the vibe-coding spirit (i.e., it's creative, experimental, and built enterely using vibe-coding AI tools, e.g, Cursor Composer, Windsurf, Manus, etc.).
+Make sure the webapp you are adding aligns with the vibe coding spirit (i.e., it's creative, experimental, and built enterely using vibe coding AI tools, e.g, Cursor Composer, Windsurf, Manus, etc.).
 Include all the required fields (title, description, link, etc.) in the proper format.
 If you're unsure, you can copy the format of an existing entry and modify it with your webapp's information.

 **4. Commit Your Changes**
 After adding your entry, commit your changes.
 Use a clear and descriptive commit message, such as `Add [WebApp Name]` or `Add [WebApp Name] to list`.
 This helps maintainers understand the purpose of the commit at a glance.
 You can provide more detail in the commit description if necessary (for example, why the webapp is useful or any notable details).